Guess (song): Original version and background

 The original version of "Guess" was released on 10 June 2024 through Atlantic Records as the seventeenth track of the deluxe version of her sixth studio album, Brat.
-It was produced by the Dare and co-written with Dylan Brady of 100 gecs.
+It was produced by the Dare and co-written with Dylan Brady of 100 gecs, and interpolates Daft Punk's 2005 song "Technologic".
 "Guess" makes references to guessing the colour of her underwear and cunnilingus.
 Upon release, the song was described as "extremely horny" by Kaelen Bell of Exclaim!

 In May 2024, Eilish stated in an interview with Zane Lowe that she had been in a studio for the first time in several years and had recorded a collaboration with an artist she was a huge fan of.
 She also mentioned that she had previously resisted such collaborations due to nervousness.
 Charli had previously expressed an interest in collaborating with Eilish as early as 2017, though the pair were unable to find an appropriate song.

 On 31 July 2024, Charli XCX shared a post with the artwork of the remix, asking followers to guess based on the cover showing just the lower profiles of both artists.
 The singer is seen wearing white mini-skirt while the collaborator wears baggy jeans and several rings on their hand.
 Based on the details, fans quickly figured out the featured artist to be Eilish.
 That same day, fans shared pictures of flyers asking people to call a phone number that plays a snippet of the remix.